pitastrudl/wekanwiki/GDPR.md

 Raspberry Pi  or similar ARM device without built-in wireless, so it can be used offline.
 Fanless preferred to keep it completely silent.
 I don't know is there any writeable firmware in Raspberry Pi at all, is SD card only writeable storage.

+### Software

+Keep multiple encrypted offline backups, preferably on write-only media.
+Otherwise some ransomware will just encrypt all your files and demand that you give money, bitcoins, etc to get your files back.